What does it mean to be a pastoral care worker?

 - Encouraging students involved in pastoral relationships to have a spiritual connection person to person.
 Quote from poetry, poems, music, song, meditation, prayer, morning worship.

 How does pastoral care differ from chaplaincy?
-How does it differ from Health and Counselling?

 A religious leader can perform religious ceremonies for a particular faith, and helps people meet their obligations to that faith, and examine the implications of that faith and its beliefs.
 Some religious leaders can also be pastoral care workers.